The Female Wave in K-pop

 Jessi = SSENUNNIE

 Jessi has been loved and hated, praised and criticized for being outspoken, loud, confident and strong-minded.
 She has made success on reality shows with her charismatic personality and humor.
-She has been criticized for her looks, being “too plastic” many times, her answers have always been the same, a version of saying “yes, so what?”.
+She has been criticized for her looks, being “too plastic” many times, her answer has always been the same, a version of saying “yes, so what?”.
 On the EP “u2verse” from 2017, the song “Spirit Animal” contains a line saying “Wait me, plastic?
 Hm, I’m fantastic, my momma says I’m pretty, yo’ momma, she a fan, bitch!”
 Serving girl power, “u2verse” contains other hip hop-power songs like “Gucci” about her success.

 Jessi’s success has only climbed from there after she signed with P Nation, PSY’s music company (which we will come back to further down in the article).